security-companion/security-awareness-training/README.md

 In order to generate the newest html, pdf and pptx-file please start build.bat

 When editing the presentation you can start watch.bat on Windows systems to see your edits live in a browser.

+## Adapt:

+In order to get a PowerPoint-presentation that you can edit please convert the pdf-file using an [Adobe Tool](https://www.adobe.com/acrobat/online/pdf-to-ppt.html)